holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 The Facilitator of each Circle will facilitate regular elections to elect a Partner into each of its Elected Roles, using the process and rules defined in Article 3.

-All Partners who fill a Role within the Circle are eligible for election and each may hold multiple Elected Roles, except for the Lead Link of a Circle, who may not be elected as its Facilitator or Rep Link.
+All Partners who fill an unelected Role within the Circle are eligible for election into its Elected Roles, except for the Lead Link of a Circle, who may not be elected as its Facilitator or Rep Link.

+A Partner may hold multiple Elected Roles in a Circle.

 #### 1.6.2 Election Terms & Revisiting